achille1789/smart-console/README.md

 Colors are available only for log().

 How to add colors (see above image):
-* Green = Success -> Add 'S' for just green text, add 'B' for bold text, add 'BG' for green in background
+* Green = Success -> Add 'S' for just green text, add 'B' for bold text, add 'BG' for green background
-* Blue = Info -> Add 'I' for just blue text, add 'B' for bold text, add 'BG' for blue in background
+* Blue = Info -> Add 'I' for just blue text, add 'B' for bold text, add 'BG' for blue background
-* Amber = Warning -> Add 'W' for just amber text, add 'B' for bold text, add 'BG' for amber in background
+* Amber = Warning -> Add 'W' for just amber text, add 'B' for bold text, add 'BG' for amber background
-* Red = Danger -> Add 'D' for just red text, add 'B' for bold text, add 'BG' for red in background
+* Red = Danger -> Add 'D' for just red text, add 'B' for bold text, add 'BG' for red background

 __Style can be added only to the whole message__